 These complaints were joined by claims filed on behalf of families, who say the drug led to bleeding incidents that proved fatal in loved ones.
 While the personal stories described in these lawsuits are unique, the complaints share a number of troubling allegations in common.

-Trial Results Could Smooth Path For Favorable Resolution
+Trial Results Could Smooth Path For Lawsuit Resolution

 In previous litigations, bellwether trials have paved the road for settlements down the line.
 Our Xarelto attorneys are hopeful that this litigation will proceed in a similar manner.
 As Michael Monheit, Esq., the Managing Partner at Monheit Law, said in 2015: